 Using KPPM

-The FLY-KPPM shutdown module is a security module designed for development boards such as the Raspberry Pi, aiming to prevent data loss caused by power outages.
-It uses advanced technology to automatically switch to a capacitor power source when a power outage occurs, ensuring the development board can run stably for 15 seconds during a power outage, safeguarding effective data storage.
-Compact and convenient, it is easy to install.
+The FLY-KPPM shutdown module is a safety module specifically designed for development boards like Raspberry Pi, aimed at preventing data loss due to power outages.
+Utilizing advanced technology, it automatically switches to capacitor power when a power outage occurs, ensuring the development board can continue to run stably for 15 seconds during the outage, effectively safeguarding data.
+It is compact, convenient, and easy to install.

 Precautions

-The input power supply only supports DC12-24V.
-When wiring, be sure to distinguish between positive and negative poles.
-The wiring process must be performed when the power is off.
-Confirm that the wiring is correct before powering on; the company will not be responsible for any losses caused by incorrect wiring.
+The input power only supports DC12-24V.
+Pay attention to distinguishing the positive and negative poles when wiring.
+Wiring must be performed with the power off.
+Only power on after confirming the wiring is correct.
+Our company is not responsible for any losses caused by incorrect wiring.

-The +5V at the 5V OUT socket is an emergency power output, not for regular power output.
+The +5V at the 5V OUT socket is for emergency power output and should not be used as a regular power supply output.
 Please use USB-OUT or SIG/IO to power the host computer.

-When using the safety shutdown module, it needs to be powered with 12V-24V.
-To ensure the module works properly, the 5V output voltage on the safety shutdown module board must not be lower than 4.9V.
-Otherwise, the safety shutdown module will draw power from internal boosting, causing the capacitor to remain in a charging state, leading to continuous heating of the module.
+When used with the safety shutdown module, a 12V-24V power supply is required.
+To ensure the module operates normally, the 5V output voltage inside the safety shutdown module board must not be lower than 4.9V.
+Otherwise, the safety shutdown module will draw power from the internal boost circuit, causing the capacitor to remain in a charging state and leading to continuous heating of the module.

 Screen Display Content Explanation